How can I book an appointment to apply for a passport / ID card?

 Why can’t I apply for a passport by post or online?

 German passport law does not allow for the possibility of postal or online passport applications and requires that applicants apply for their passports in person, without exception.
-Applicants must also provide fingerprints in order to apply for a passport and this can only be done using fingerprint scanners in our consular departments.
+Applicants must also provide fingerprints in order to apply for a biometric passport and this can only be done using fingerprint scanners in our consular departments.
+Should you be unable to travel to London or to your nearest Honorary Consul for reasons of health or age, we may be able to issue you a temporary passport.
+This is a non-biometric travel document with a maximum validity of one year.
+Please conatct us via email.

 Can I apply for a passport with an Honorary Consul?